Mindaugas1983/Biomapas/biomapas_repo/README.md

 For this task dataset BioASQ11 was used.
 This dataset is representing medical questions and answers and is possible to generate contexts for these questions.
 However these these question descriptions are not real user context, so in this case we can just make a concept how can it be used if real data of user chat sessions was present.
 Cookiecutter data science template was used for this project in order to keep all files in right order.
+Cosine similarity method was used to compare tokenized questions and contexts data.

 This project consist of 3 parts and each of them are represented by separate python file:<br /><br />
     1. Extracting FAQ's, answers and contexts from raw data file.
 Main purpose of this part is to extract only useful data to speed up further development process (this part is represented by make_dataset.py file) <br /><br />
     2. Extracting all valuable information from prepared FAQ data and saving this information and adding function for predicting user inputs (cosine similarity method was used to find most relevant FAQ's) and saving all this information in a file.
 Main purpose of this part is to separate relatively long model building process from usage of this model.  (this part is represented by train_model.py file) <br /><br />
-    3. Loading user inputs from a file, preparing them, finding most relevant FAQ's for user inputs and printing them in command line.
+    3. Loading user chat session inputs from a text file, preparing them, finding most relevant FAQ's for user inputs and printing them in command line.
 Main purpose of this part is to show how potentially FAQ prediction model can be used (this part is represented by predict_model.py file) <br /><br />

-All functions in these python files has comments about what functionality they have
+All functions in these python files has docstrings with their functionalty descriptions.
+For detailed description of this code, you can refer to these docstrings

 --------